5 min read · The beginner explainer · Last updated 14 May 2026

 2. The branding guide

-Your business has brand colours.
-A specific logo file.
-Font styles your designer chose.
-The exact tone you use in customer emails.
+Your business has brand colours, a specific logo file, and font styles your designer chose, plus the exact tone you use in customer emails.

 A skill called my-brand-guide knows all of it.